alevani/ai-promt-shrtnr/README.md

 This is a version 0.1

 # AI Prompt Shrtnr
-Most natural language AI's revenue is based on the number of tokens sent to their API, so this tool helps you save money by creating a token dictionary to shorten your prompts.

 With the emergence of AI, businesses that relies on heavy trained natural language processing models are flourishing.
 The most used business model seems to be "$ per token used" when sending a prompt to an natural language processing API.